dreadwrr/Developer-buddy/README.md

  as it freezes the file system at that point in time.
 But on shutdown that wait would be too long.
 So drive to drive provides a way to save on that condition.
 So both options are available depending on preference.

- module rollback is a possibility for porteus and could bring that disabled a few options as porteus has changes:EXIT/

- Hard drive changes commit   Save files via directory method    Final version

- This script efficiently copies changes to a hard drive for systems with limited memory. it uses rsync and includes a log of all files saved. if files havent changed it simply doesnt copy them.
-Automatically skip .wh.  files and  Direct to drive save.

  Result saves your changes to your Changes=EXIT:  folder